sccnlab/labmanual/README.md

 ### Small picture
 - Do not come into the lab if you are sick.
 Stay home and take care of yourself, and don't risk getting others sick.
 - Notify a lab coordinator or Stefano if you will be away, whether due to illness or travel.
-For long-term absences such as vacations, indicate your absence on the lab calendar.
 If you are sick and you had meetings or in-person experiments scheduled that day, notify your collaborators or participants and reschedule.
 - You are not expected to come into lab on [staff holidays](http://www.bc.edu/offices/hr/resources/campusinfo/holidays.html).
 If you are being paid, then you *are* expected to come into lab during university breaks (except for staff holidays or if you're taking [paid vacation time](http://www.bc.edu/offices/hr/resources/handbook/hbk-benefits.html#vac)).
 - You aren't expected to work 80 hours a week, or to work from precisely 9am - 5pm every day.
 You *are* expected to show up to all of your commitments (classes, meetings) and to get your work done (whatever time of day you like to do it, and in the hours you need to get it done).
 - Lock the door to the lab if no one else is around, even if you're only stepping out for a minute.